-- 29. But long wait times are not an issue of concern solely in New York City.
-In 2020, while early voting was still ongoing, a group of voters and candidates sued the Ulster County Board of Elections for violation of 9 N.Y.C.R.R. § 6210.19(d)(1), a State Board regulation that requires: "If the voter waiting time at an early voting site exceeds 30 minutes the Board of Elections shall deploy such additional voting equipment, election workers and other resources necessary to reduce the wait time to less than 30 minutes" (Ex.
-P-49; Ex.
-P-56 at NYSBOE 000730).
-As a result of that lawsuit, the Ulster County Board of Elections was ordered to increase early voting hours.
-(See Ex.
-P-58). - Long wait times, specifically in New York City, have for many years also been a 30. topic of intense discussion among the members of the State Board of Elections.
+11. Long wait times, specifically in New York City, have been a topic of intense discussion among the members of the State Board of Elections for many years.
 As early as 2015, former State Board Co-Chair Douglas Kellner raised the issue of "bringing New York City into compliance with the thirty-minute rule for the November 2016 Election" at a meeting of the State Board's commissioners.
 (Ex.
 P-43 at NYSBOE 000465).
 The issue was raised again in a meeting following the 2016 general election.
 (Ex.
 P-25 at NYSBOE 000047-53).
 At a meeting in September 2017, Commissioner Kellner acknowledged that "New York City did many, many things to improve procedures for the last general election," but still had not come into compliance with the thirty-minute rule, prompting the State Board to discuss strategies for reducing lines in New York City.
 (Ex.
 P-26 at NYSBOE 000090-93).
 A few months later, Commissioner Kellner gave a statement to the New York City Council's Committee on Governmental Operations in which he emphasized that "New York City has not complied with [the thirty-minute rule] in its presidential general elections" and that he saw "no meaningful efforts for New York City to come into compliance in 2020."
 (Ex.
 P-53 at NYSBOE 000707).
-Commissioner Kellner gave another statement to the New York City Council's Committee on Governmental Operations and

-Committee on Oversight and Investigations in November 2018, in which he raised the same concerns.
+Commissioner Kellner gave another statement to the New York City Council's Committee on Governmental Operations and Committee on Oversight and Investigations in November 2018, in which he raised the same concerns.
 (Ex.
 P-54 at NYSBOE 000712).
 In August 2020, Commissioner Kellner wrote a memorandum to his fellow State Board Commissioners, again noting that "New York City has never come close" to satisfying the thirty-minute rule in presidential general elections, and suggesting several steps that could be taken to alleviate long lines in New York City.
 (Ex.
 P-55 at NYSBOE 000723-24).
-And in September 2021, the full State Board gave testimony to the New York Senate's Standing Committee on Elections emphasizing the importance of "poll site preparedness," and noting that "unprepared" poll sites may develop "long lines" and struggle to "recover an acceptable wait time."
+And in September 2021, the full State Board gave testimony to the New York Senate's Standing Committee on Elections emphasizing the importance of "poll site preparedness," and noting that "unprepared" poll sites may develop "long lines," and struggle to

+"recover an acceptable wait time."
 (Ex.
 P-46 at NYSBOE 000527).
 Commissioner Kellner separately addressed the issue of New York City's failure to comply with the thirty-minute rule.
 (Ex.
 P-56 at NYSBOE 000729-30).
+As recently as 2021, the State Board's staff continued to discuss wait times and capacity issues at poll sites.
+(Ex.
+P-40; Ex.
+P-41).